naturalethic/coffee-mongo/README.md

 Planned
 -------

-* support for all first class array operations
+* support for more first class array operations
 * sub-document loading/updating
 * full support for the Mongo query api returning hydrated objects
 * support for all Mongo data types